arnab000007/Walmart-Sale-Forecasting/README.md

 **Save a Random Forest regressor model for all applicable Store & Department combinations**.
 After completing the training, there are **3227 trained Random Forest Regressor models** stored on the hard disk.

-All hyperparameters used to train the model is given below.
+All hyperparameters used to train the model are given below.

 ```python
 #Selecting some random hyper Parameters